More Green Than You Think: Exploring Pflugerville's Parks and Trails

 This isn’t every park and trail in the area, just the main ones to start exploring!

-Pfluger Park: A paved trail that winds alongside a stream with footbridges and a surprise goat farm visible along the end of the route (bring a quarter for the feeders).
-Low-key, walkable, and a solid choice for anyone who wants nature without effort.
-There is a good amount of parking, and it’s close to downtown Pflugerville.
+Pfluger Park: Explore a paved trail that winds alongside a stream with footbridges and a surprise goat farm at the end of the route (bring a quarter for the feeders).
+Low-key, walkable, and a solid choice for anyone who wants nature.
+There’s a good amount of parking, and it’s close to downtown Pflugerville.

-Bohls Park: The creek here is stocked with catfish, cichlids, turtles, and yes, the occasional water snake.
+Bohls Park: The creek here is stocked with catfish, cichlids, and turtles.
 The trail connects to a wider path system.
-Honest note: you'll hear traffic, but there's something about spotting a softshell turtle that makes it worth it.
+Honest note: you'll hear traffic, but seeing wildlife along the limestone creek will make it all worth it.
+Parking at the trailhead is very limited.

-Stoney Creek Park: Disc golf, a dog park, and walking trails make this one for the return visitor.
-The wooded creek corridor adds character.
-Good for a half-day if you mix in the different amenities.
+Stoney Creek Park: Disc golf, a dog park, and walking trails make this a solid urban park.
+The wooded creek corridor makes it an ideal spot to visit during the summer months (gotta love shade).

 Northeast Metro Park Trail: About 2.5 miles round-trip with genuine shade, sounds of a nearby creek, and local wildlife sightings - bunnies, turtles, and snakes have all been reported.
-There are a lot of sports fields and even a BMX track!
+There are several sports fields and even a BMX track!

 Wilbarger Creek Park: This park has accessible trail entrances and a connection to Mirror Lake Park a quarter-mile away.
 It’s great for families with young kids or anyone who wants a relaxed outing.

-Lake Pflugerville Park: The 3-mile loop around the lake is beginner-friendly and dog-friendly, with a small sandy beach, kayak/canoe rentals, and fishing piers.
-Great for a full morning outing.
-Best tip: go early on weekends because it fills up.
+Lake Pflugerville Park: The 3-mile loop around the lake is perfect for a run/walk and is dog-friendly, with a small sandy “beach”, kayak/canoe rentals, and fishing piers.
+It’s great for a full morning outing.

 PFrom My Camera